CREATIVE RESUME | SCRAPBOOK | CREATIVE BIOGRAPHY

 Exhibitions and Accolades

-- Painted the mural “Inbound/Outbound Detroit” at Detroit’s convention hall TCF Center, Feb-Mar, 2020
+- Created the mural “Inbound/Outbound Detroit” at Detroit’s convention hall Huntington Place fka Cobo Hall, Feb-Mar, 2020

 - Internet Media Art career featured in “Celebrating A Detroit Internet Pioneer Who Started People Talking About The Motor City” -- Deadline Detroit - Feb.
 16, 2020.